klmmmv/thesis/chap3.md

 - Intelligibility: "The method bridges the gap between the human understanding and formulation of real-world problems and the deployment of their algorithmic solutions by code-executing machines on changing platforms." [@applied:boerger99]
 - Precision: because of its mathematical foundation, the result is a precise model.
 - Scalability: there exist a couple of different kinds of ASMs which have different capabilities.
   They can be distributed, synchronous or asynchronous, and/or multi-agent ASMs.
+There is also the concept of modules when writing an ASM.
+With cross references between those models, they act very much like classes or modules like known from general purpose programming languages.
 - Execution: ASM specifications are able to be verified and validated, and therefore can also be executed.

 The ASM-method lets the developer/engineer decide at any given point, which layer of abstraction he chooses.
 As any machine can have a function which is more or less powerful (which resembles the granularity of abstraction).
+There are different views of abstraction of the process itself.
+Each one is expressing the same thing, just at another level of detail.
+This concept is known as refinement and can also be seen in S-BPM itself.
+The refinement process will be discussed later on in more detail.

 The most important practical benefit of the ASM-method is to provide a simple and precise framework to communicate and document design ideas and a support for